PRINT

 OBJECTIVE

-The project objective is to Improve housing conditions of low-income communities and increase land use efficiency in Colombo through investments in the construction of affordable housing and redevelopment of land, with associated policy and system enhancements.
+The objective is to improve housing conditions of low-income communities and increase land use efficiency in Colombo through investments in the construction of affordable housing and redevelopment of land, with associated policy and system enhancements, and to enhance the capacity of Sri Lanka to respond to the urgent medical needs.

 DESCRIPTION

-The Project supports the implementation of Urban Regeneration Program Phase-III, but with significant improvements, such as improvements in technical design, resettlement and post-resettlement policy, housing maintenance arrangements, innovation in redevelopment approach, and review of longer-term sustainability of public intervention in housing.
-The Project comprises three components:
+The Project supports the implementation of Urban Regeneration Program Phase-III, but with significant improvements in technical design, resettlement and post-resettlement policy, housing maintenance arrangements, innovation in redevelopment approach, and review of longer-term sustainability of public intervention in housing.
+The Project comprises three original components, and a new emergency component added in a major project change which was approved by the Board on June 29, 2022, to mitigate the impacts of economic crisis and pandemic.
+The emergency component has financed urgent expenditure needs of the health sector, including critical medicines and other medical supplies.

 • Component 3: Technical Support and Project Management.
 Supports project management and other measures to improve implementation of the URP.